hastitajik/customer_churn_prediction/README.md

 * Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges.
 * Demographic info about customers – gender, age range, and if they have partners and dependents.

+## We aim to build a predictive model:
+* Input = customer profile (age, contract tenure, services, monthly charges, …)
+* Output = probability that the customer will churn soon.

 ---